BryceSchroeder/pycnc/README.md

 ### Use

 Please see the examples folder for possible uses.
+The intended use of pycnc is from another Python script, similar to example_plate.py.

 The generated GCode can be visualized and simulated in an open source GCode viewer like [CAMotics](http://camotics.org/download.html)